Oslo Airport, Fornebu: Expansion

 On 1 November 1947, Norsk Spisevognselskap established a restaurant at the airport.
 In 1946, DNL launched plans to expand the north–south runway to 3000 m by taking into use the whole peninsula.
 In addition, it wanted a second east–west runway to be built.
 The state took over ownership of the airport—without compensation—in 1946, albeit with the clause that if the airport ever should close, the real estate should be returned to the municipality.
 Stavanger Airport had been a candidate for intercontinental travel, but a state committee in 1949 decided that instead this should be shared between Fornebu and Gardermoen.
 Another committee was established in 1948, and in 1950 it recommended that all airport services in the Oslo region should be concentrated at Gardermoen, and that a new motorway be built to the airport.
 Among politicians and planners, there were two main ideologies: The first, which dominated in political circles, stated that Fornebu's close proximity to the city center was a key to reaching a market in Oslo and for the growth of the airlines.
 The second emphasized that, in the long run, Fornebu could not fulfill the requirements of a central airport, and that a better location should be established.

 Following the political processes, the north–south runway was extended to 1600 m.
 With the completion of this, intercontinental traffic was moved from Gardermoen to Fornebu.
 In 1946, Overseas Scandinavian Airlines System had been established between DNL, DDL and the Swedish Aerotransport.
 The same year, shipowner Ludvig G. Braathen established Braathens South American and Far East (Braathens SAFE), which started with charter flights using DC-4s.
 The first civilian route was operated by KLM, who started the route Oslo–Kristiansand–Amsterdam in March 1946.
 From 1 April, DNL operated a route to Copenhagen, followed a week later with the route via Stavanger to London, using DC-3s.
-The third DNL route was to Stockholm using Ju 52s, and the fourth via Gothenburg and Copenhagen to Zurich and Marseilles.
+The third DNL route was to Stockholm using Ju 52s, and the fourth via Gothenburg and Copenhagen to Zurich and Marseille.
 In May, DNL started routes to Trondheim and Tromsø, and later onwards to Kirkenes.
 It also started a direct service to Copenhagen.
 In October, routes were established via Kristiansand to Amsterdam, Brussels and Paris.
 Finally, a route was started via Copenhagen to Prague and to Stavanger.
 In 1946, DNL had 47,000 passengers (although not all flew through Fornebu).
 The company operated six DC-3s and five Ju 52s.